brandur/sorg/content/articles/minimalism.md

 on some of these projects would in some cases be as great, or even greater, as it would for shipping a new product.

-!fig src="/assets/images/minimalism/fire.jpg" caption="At Heroku, we'd hold regular \"burn parties\" to recognize the effort that went into deprecating old products and technology."
+{{Figure "At Heroku, we'd hold regular \"burn parties\" to recognize the effort that went into deprecating old products and technology."
+(NewImgSrcAndAlt "/assets/images/minimalism/fire.jpg" "At Heroku, we'd hold regular \"burn parties\" to recognize the effort that went into deprecating old products and technology.")}}

 ## In ideas (#in-ideas)